|

 period of high energy, lots of new ideas and trial and error learning.
 Resources are

 spread over a variety of projects or activities.
-In the forest, after a while the

 open space becomes crowded, competition starts to require efficiency.
 Fewer species are